compulim/acme-http-01-azure-key-vault-middleware/README.md

    - Improve security
    - Support serverless environment
 - No read/write to file system is required
+- Azure Key Vault is [inexpensive](https://azure.microsoft.com/en-us/pricing/details/key-vault/)
+   - Estimated billing for each certificate is less than USD 0.10 per month

 ## Why this package is interesting?